Gabon Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay if I move to Gabon as an expat?
+How much income tax do I pay in Gabon if I earn XAF 2,500,000 annually?

-Employees in Gabon contribute to two main social security schemes: CNSS (National Social Security Fund) at 2.5% of gross income, capped at XAF 450,000 annually, and CNAMGS (National Disease Insurance and Social Guarantee Fund) at 2% of gross income, capped at XAF 360,000 annually.
-Both contributions are deductible from your taxable income, which reduces your overall tax burden.
-Additionally, if your salary exceeds XAF 1,800,000 per year, you'll pay a 5% complementary tax (TCTS) on the amount above that threshold.
+As an employee in Gabon, you contribute 2.5% to CNSS (National Social Security Fund) and 2% to CNAMGS (National Disease Insurance and Social Guarantee Fund), both capped at XAF 450,000 and XAF 360,000 annually respectively.
+Additionally, if your salary exceeds XAF 1,800,000 per year, you pay a 5% TCTS (Complementary Tax on Salaries) on the amount above that threshold.
+All of these contributions are deductible from your taxable income.

-What business expense deductions are available in Gabon?
+Is there a business expense deduction available in Gabon?

 Other tax calculators